ios-xr/iosxr-ansible/README.md

 # Dependencies

-- k9sec security package is required on IOS-XR.
+- manageability (mgbl) and security (k9sec) packages are required on IOS-XR.

 - Pull YDK from the github onto a Linux server
   * git clone https://github.com/CiscoDevNet/ydk-py